AmiralPatate/FM23Data/README.md

 - MR: Mid rear (appears in-game as Mid)
 - MF: Mid front (does not appear in-game, not used)
 - F: Front
-- NA: Not-applicable (does not appear in-game, not used)
+- NA: Not applicable (does not appear in-game, not used)

 ### EngineConfiguration
 - I: Inline